 Honors Elective Courses

 These are courses that are run within specific departments and are not directly part of the Honors Program.
-As such, they often have a discipline-specific focus and learning outcomes and, although they may not foster integrative analysis and collaborative learning, they are significantly more challenging than their non-Honors equivalents.
+As such, they often have a discipline-specific focus and learning outcomes and may focus on fostering integrative analysis and collaborative learning.

-Note that the list of these courses is fluid as their offering is tightly dependent on each department’s course rotations and faculty availability.
+Note that the list of these courses is fluid.
+The classes are not offered every semester.
+Their offering is tightly dependent on each department’s course rotations and faculty availability.
 Below is a list of the courses that are offered with greater frequency and consistency.
-We encourage students to contact the Honors Center at firstname.lastname@example.org for details, at least one week prior to registration.
+We encourage students to contact the Honors Center at email@example.com for details, at least one week prior to registration.

 - CMP112H “Computational Thinking I”